Captain Martin Walker: Concept and design

 In an interview with GamesRadar, lead writer Walt Williams explained that the development team of Spec Ops: The Line desired to do a "dramatic, more raw war story", something that no other entity in the video game industry was attempting at the time.
 The story arc of its protagonist, Captain Martin Walker, is written to subvert the military shooter genre in a number of ways.
 In particular, it undermines the notion that intervention from the United States military is based on virtue; challenges the portrayal of war in popular media which is often inconspicuously devoid of civilian casualties; highlights the traumatic effect of war on surviving soldiers; and exposes the ambiguities between battlefield friends and enemies.

 The character's surname Walker was chosen because he would end up traversing much of the game's levels by foot.
 Walker is initially presented with a personality that evokes a virtuous military serviceman archetype: clean cut, courteous to his colleagues, and respectful of the rules of military engagement.
 The writing for the camaraderie between Walker and his squad mates was inspired by HBO's Generation Kill.
 As every motivation Walker has in the game is designed to mirror the motivation of someone who plays a video game, his emotional state is often explicitly reflected to the player.
 Because the player and Walker is intended to be the same person according to the game's design philosophy, the character is presented as an "average guy" who is relatable to the player in spite of his special forces training background.

-Much of his personality is expressed through his body language and his reactions during battle sequences.
+Walker is initially represented as a clean-shaven, well-equipped and professionally restrained soldier.
+His subsequent deterioration is conveyed through both his visual design and his battle dialogue.
 Lead designer Cory Davis described the team's attempt behind such a characterization to be "tough", as they wanted to express as strongly as possible how Walker would evolve from a "blank canvas" to a psychologically damaged person after experiencing some calamitous events within the story.
 Walker’s appearance and demeanor grows more ragged or unhinged the closer he gets to his target and is indicative of the toll it has taken on his sanity following hours of intense firefights.
 The 1990 film Jacob's Ladder provides a reference point in characterizing Walker's post-war traumatic experience.